Logiqx/gps-details/docs/devices/coros/doppler/README.md

 As with the previous firmware there are also periods where there are no sawtooth artefacts evident in the data.
+The only exception is during the initial period of acceleration where "teeth" are evident in the position-derived speeds.

 ![pre-issue-clean](img/4-post-issue-clean.png)

 Looking at the fastest run from a second speed surfer (same day, same spot, different VERTIX) also shows an unrealistic max 2 seconds, almost certainly a couple of knots too high.
-The most important point to note is that what should be the Doppler-derived speed (red) contains the sawtooth artefacts of the position-derived speed (red).
+The most important point to note is that what should be the Doppler-derived speed (blue) contains the sawtooth artefacts of the position-derived speed (red).
 The main exception is during the initial periods of acceleration where "teeth" are evident in the position-derived speeds.